KajalMishra636/KajalMishra636/README.md

 🚧 _More Coming Soon!_

 - 🧩 **[IT Online Tutorials](https://github.com/KajalMishra636/IT-Online-Tutorials)**
-  A responsive platform to browse and filter programming tutorials.
+  A responsive, searchable platform to find and explore coding tutorials by category.

 ---